Israel launches operation to thwart Hezbollah border tunnels

-The Israeli military launched an operation on Tuesday to "expose and thwart" tunnels built by the Hezbollah militant group it says stretch from Lebanon into northern Israel.
+The Israeli military launched an operation Tuesday to "expose and thwart" tunnels it says were built by the Hezbollah militant group that stretch from Lebanon into northern Israel.

-The tunnels are not operational, the military said, adding that its work to find and neutralize them was taking place inside Israeli territory.
-But the operation could send tensions soaring between Israel and its Iranian-backed foe, who have both been preoccupied with other conflicts since their last conflagration more than a decade ago.
+The military said the tunnels were not currently being used by militants and that its work to find and neutralize them was taking place inside Israeli territory.
+However, the Israeli operation could send tensions soaring between Israel and its Iranian-backed foe, which have both been preoccupied with other conflicts since their last conflagration more than a decade ago.

-The military did not disclose how many tunnels snake into Israeli territory from Lebanon or what tools it was using to deal with the threat, although it said the operation could last for weeks.
-Israel has spent years attempting to tackle a network of tunnels from the Gaza Strip into Israel and has used a variety of methods to destroy tunnels and prevent them from being rebuilt.
+Conricus said the tunnel, outfitted with electricity, a ventilation pipe and a communication cable, was about 200 meters (220 yards) long, at a depth of 25 meters (80 feet) and was about 2 meters (6 feet) high.

+The tunnel's exit point was found in a patch of farmland southwest of the pastoral Israeli border town of Metula, the military said.

-A Lebanese military official told The Associated Press that Lebanese troops and military intelligence agents, along with U.N. peacekeepers deployed in southern Lebanon, were observing the border on Tuesday.
-The official, who spoke on condition of anonymity in line with regulations, had no further details.
+Lebanese troops and military intelligence agents, along with U.N. peacekeepers deployed in southern Lebanon, were observing the border Tuesday, a Lebanese military official told The Associated Press, speaking on condition of anonymity in line with regulations.

 Israel, meanwhile, gave no special orders to residents of northern Israel, signaling that it too was not expecting an immediate response from Hezbollah.

-The existence of the tunnels did not appear to have surprised Israel.
-Conricus said that Hezbollah has been developing an offensive plan against Israel that would "shift the battleground into Israel."
-The group would use firepower and ground units and "the surprise component of that plan was supposed to be tunnels that would allow infiltrators into Israel."
+Israel has tracked the tunnels' development for years.
+Conricus said that Hezbollah has been developing an offensive plan that would "shift the battleground into Israel," using firepower and ground units.

+"The surprise component of that plan was supposed to be tunnels that would allow infiltrators into Israel," he said.

-He added that Israel has investigated the possibility of underground Hezbollah tunnels since 2013 and launched a task force which has been working for the last two years searching for them.
-He did not explain why the operation was launched now.
+He added that Israel has investigated the possibility of underground Hezbollah tunnels since 2013 and that a task force established in 2014 has been searching for them for more than two years.
+He did not explain why the operation to uncover the tunnels started now.

-Bulldozers and military vehicles were seen operating near the pastoral Israeli border town of Metula on Tuesday.
-Residents of the area told Israeli media they had been hearing digging noises for years and had reported their suspicions to the military.
+Near Metula, bulldozers and military vehicles were seen working and residents of the area told Israeli media they had been hearing digging noises for years and had reported their suspicions to the military.

+The Israeli operation began hours after Israeli Prime Minister Benjamin Netanyahu held a snap trip to Brussels to meet U.S. Secretary of State Mike Pompeo in which the two discussed "ways to halt together Iranian aggression in the region," including in Lebanon.
+Netanyahu's office said Tuesday the Israeli leader updated Pompeo on the operation.

+"Whoever tries to attack the state of Israel will pay a heavy price," he said in a statement.

-There was no immediate comment from Hezbollah and its Al-Manar TV did not make any mention of the Israeli operation.
+There was no immediate comment from Hezbollah.
+Its Al-Manar TV quoted Israeli media reports on the operation.

+An official from the so-called "Axis of Resistance" — a grouping led by Iran and made up of Syrian officials, Iraq Shiite militias, Hezbollah and other groups — said Hezbollah fighters were "on high alert to confront any possible Israeli aggression."
+The official spoke on condition of anonymity because he was not authorized to discuss the group's military activities with the media.

 Malene Jensen, spokeswoman for the U.N. force in Lebanon known as UNIFIL, said the situation in the peacekeepers' "area of operation remains calm" and that they are in touch with all relevant parties to make sure calm and stability is maintained.